Alien vs. Predator (arcade game): Development and release

 The game was based on an early draft of a script for a film adaptation of the Alien vs. Predator comic book series following Machiko Noguchi, and was intended to have been a tie-in to the movie.
 Although the draft was later rejected in favor of a different script which entered development hell, later releasing in 2004 with a different story, Capcom had already completed the game intending for the film to be released around the time of the game's completion, and so the arcade game was released in 1994 with its own stand-alone storyline, the Machiko Noguchi character renamed Linn Kurosawa due to a lack of licensing from Dark Horse Comics, and Dutch Schaefer from the 1987 Predator film included as another playable character, alongside two Predators.

-A 32X version of the game was planned, but never released.
+A 32X version was rumored to be in development, but never released.
 An unrelated Alien vs. Predator beat 'em up game for the Super Nintendo Entertainment System was developed by Jorudan and published by Activision.
 In 2019, Capcom announced that the game would be included on its Capcom Home Arcade dedicated console.
+A digital port for the Nintendo Switch was planned to be released following the game's inclusion on the Capcom Home Arcade, but the release was ultimately cancelled due to expiring licensing agreements with Disney.